 Ingredients

-- 2 cups (240g) Freshly milled self-rising flour blend
+- 2 cups freshly milled self-rising flour blend 240 grams

-- 1 tablespoon 15 ml maple syrup or molasses
+- 1 tablespoon maple syrup or molasses 15 milliliters

 Instructions

-- Stir in the wet ingredients: Mix in the pumpkin purée, maple syrup or molasses, and vanilla extract until fully blended.
+- Stir in the wet ingredients – add the pumpkin puree, maple syrup or molasses, and vanilla extract to the butter mixture and stir until fully blended and the batter is a deep, even amber throughout.

 Notes